ashley9368/restaurant-booking-system/README.md

 ### Github Deployment

-The website was stored using GitHub for storage of data and version control.
-To do this I did the following;
+The website was stored on GitHub for data storage and version control.
+To achieve this, I followed these steps:

-After each addition, change or removal of code, in the terminal within your IDE (I used codeanywhere for this project) type:
+After adding, modifying, or removing code, I used the terminal in my IDE (Gitpod for this project) and ran the following commands:

 - git add .
 - git commit -m "meaningful commit message"
 - git push

-The files are now available to view within your github repository.
+This made sure that all changes were saved and made available in my GitHub repository.

 ### Creating a Fork or Copying